-Before permission for the live trial for HyDeploy, the UK Health & Safety Executive had to be satisfied that the blended gas would not present increased risks to those that may be affected by it, including homeowners and building users.
-Following a review of the safety case, the blend of hydrogen and natural gas has been approved.
+Before the UK Health and Safety Executive gave permission for the HyDeploy live demonstration, they had to be satisfied that the blended gas would not present increased risks to homeowners or building users.
+So they reviewed the safety case for the blend of hydrogen and natural gas and approved it as being as safe as the natural gas we all currently use.

-Each home and building in the trial area was offered the opportunity for a standard gas safety check of their appliances and installation.
+At Keele, each home and building in the pilot area was offered the opportunity for a standard gas safety check of their appliances and installation.
 Over 90% of the homes consented to this check and after a safety assessment, received a Gas Safety Certificate.
-All of the university owned homes and buildings in the trial area were also safety checked.
-Click here for a short video about the safety checks.
+All of the university owned homes and buildings in the area were also safety checked.

-At the time of the safety assessment in homes, different blends of hydrogen and natural gas were also tested on appliances.
-This was to gather evidence about the operation of appliances with different blends of hydrogen and natural gas.
-This evidence was provided to the HSE along with results from laboratory testing of gas appliances, gas pipes and other materials with hydrogen.
+At the time of the safety assessment in homes, different blends of hydrogen and natural gas were also tested on appliances to gather evidence about the operation of appliances with these.
+This was provided to the HSE along with results from laboratory testing of gas appliances, gas pipes and other materials with hydrogen.

-A further standard annual gas safety check for homes and buildings in the trial area will be offered ahead of the live trial.
-The Health & Safety Laboratory, a project partner for HyDeploy, will be continuing to oversee the safety aspects of the project.
+A further standard annual gas safety check for homes and buildings in the trial area is offered ahead of the live demonstration.
+The HSE Science Division, a project partner for HyDeploy, will continue to oversee the safety aspects of the project.

-Hydrogen could be used for low carbon energy because when it is burned it doesn’t produce carbon dioxide (CO2), just water and heat.
+Hydrogen can be used for zero carbon energy because when it is burned it doesn’t produce carbon dioxide (CO2), just water and heat.

 Using hydrogen safely